Is Your Teen Ready to Drive Alone?

 Before your teen gets his driver's permit, talk about the various stages of licensure and revisit the topic throughout the supervised driving process.
 Explain that the behind-the-wheel test is not a given and that he or she must demonstrate maturity and skill before permitted to take it.
 Include your teen in these decisions, and solicit, listen, and acknowledge his or her input.
 Use these discussions to help develop your teen’s self-evaluation skills.

 Even if your teen has completed the minimum state-required practice hours to acquire a probationary or junior license, this doesn’t mean that she’s ready to drive alone.
 You and your teen need to honestly assess whether it’s time to safely take the wheel alone or to continue with adult-supervised practice for a longer period of time.

-When you’re confident your teen is ready to drive alone, continue to monitor his driving activities and to go along for more challenging rides.
+When you're confident your teen is ready to drive alone, continue to monitor his or her driving activities and to ride along as a passenger to support safe driving behaviors and provide guidance in difficult driving situations like in heavy city traffic and in construction zones.
 Developing driving competence takes time.
 Stress that you are always around to answer questions and to help in any way.